-I have recently moved to Wilmington from Connecticut and am so excited to be working at the Island Montessori School!
+I was born and raised in Connecticut and moved to Wilmington four years ago.
+I love working at Island Montessori, it is a very special place with amazing families.
 I taught preschool special education in Connecticut for 28 years and enjoyed every day of my career!
 I have a bachelor’s degree in Special Education and a master’s degree in Early Childhood Special Education.
-I love working with young children and watching them grow to their full potential.
-I am blessed with four grown children and three beautiful grandchildren.
-I am so excited to be living at the beach, which has been a lifelong dream.
+I am blessed with four grown children, three beautiful grandchildren and one energenic puppy.
+I am so excited to be living at the beach with my husband Jon, it has been our lifelong dream.
+I enjoy working with young children and watching them grow to their full potential.
 I love to read and hope to share my love of literature with the little ones at Island Montessori.

 Mackenzie R. Pereira, Guidance Counselor

 I was born and raised in Winston-Salem, NC and came to Wilmington to attend UNCW where I earned my Bachelor's Degree in Psychology and a Minor in Health.
 Upon graduation, I traveled as a Leadership Coach to colleges and universities, promoting leadership skills with individuals and organizations.
 Traveling the country was incredible, however, I was ready to pursue my true passion working with children in an education setting!
 I received my Master's of Education in Professional School Counseling and Clinical Mental Health Counseling at UNC Pembroke.
 I have always had a passion for working with children and a love for promoting mental well-being, which is what led me to choose a career in school counseling.
 I like to incorporate solution-focused, person-centered, and choice theories in my counseling practice.
 I will always meet your child where they are, and motivate them to unlock their potential!
 In my free time you can almost always find me at the beach, but I also love to watch sports, practice yoga, listen to music, and explore new places!